zazangra/bashdagger/README.md

  - You willl first be asked for each variable if it is an edgend.
 Type "y" if it is, "n" otherwise.
 If you tipe "y 3", then the node will have 3 edges stemming from.
 If it has only 1, simply type "y".
  - Same procedure for endpoints. "n" will mean that the variable is exogenous. "y" that only one arrow points at it and "y n" that n arrows do.
+ - You will now be asked to wich is the endpoint for each edgend.
+Write one variable per time.
 3. Do do()
  - Here you can ask to do your intervention.
 Write the name of the variable you want to do() and then its new value.
 The output will be a brand new DAG.

  ## Implementations
   There are tons of it.
 Nevertheless, I think it does the job it is written for.
 Some usefull features may be: